KnpLabs/KnpUserBundle/README.markdown

         );
     }

+### Create your own user class

+You must create a User class that extends the default one.
+Then you will be able to add logic and mapping in it.

+#### ORM User class:

+    // src/Application/MyBundle/Entity/User.php

+    namespace Application\MyBundle\Entity;
+    use Bundle\DoctrineUser\Entity\User as BaseUser;

+    class User extends BaseUser {}

+#### MongoDB User class:

+    // src/Application/MyBundle/Document/User.php

+    namespace Application\MyBundle\Document;
+    use Bundle\DoctrineUser\Document\User as BaseUser;

+    class User extends BaseUser {}

 ### Choose ORM or ODM database driver

     # app/config/config.yml
     doctrine_user.config:
         db_driver: orm # can be orm or odm
+        user_class: Application\MyBundle\Entity\User # you must define your own user class

 or if you prefer xml